XRPLF/clio/docs/config-description.md

 - **Type**: string
 - **Default value**: None
 - **Constraints**: None
 - **Description**: List of tokens in identifying request as a request from proxy.
 Token should be provided in `X-Proxy-Token` header, e.g. `X-Proxy-Token: <very_secret_token>'.
 When Clio receives a request from proxy it will use 'Forwarded` value (if any) to get client ip.
-When this option is used together with 'server.proxy_ips' Clio will identify proxy by ip or by token.
+When this option is used together with 'server.proxy.ips' Clio will identify proxy by ip or by token.

 ### prometheus.enabled